jonatansmith/aws-glue-local-development/README.md

 ## Glue Job Example
 The `awssample.py` file is a sample script for a Glue Job that we can use to test our environment.
 If you want to test the S3 parquet writing, it requires a S3 bucket to write Parquet Files.
+### Run Example in Jupyter
+Right click in the file `awssample.py` and choose `Run Current File in Interactive Window`

+## More examples from AWS
+More examples and commands available at https://aws.amazon.com/blogs/big-data/building-an-aws-glue-etl-pipeline-locally-without-an-aws-account/

 ## Jenkins Pipeline
 To run the pipeline from this [Jenkinsfile](./Jenkinsfile) you can use your own Jenkins Server or run a container-based with the [Jenkins Docker](./jenkins/Dockerfile)